The successful applicants to the 2017 Pathways Program:

 "I became interested in Community Service-Learning (CSL) while participating in a community placement at Rio Terrace School.
 Intrigued by CSL and the non-profit sector, I am also currently participating in the Non-Profit Board Student Internship Program as a board intern with the Skills Society.
 I am thrilled to be continuing my Certificate in Community Engagement and Service-Learning through the Pathways Program.
 Outside of school, I work part-time as an aquatic instructor and lifeguard and lead a Pathfinder Unit for junior high girls through Girl Guides of Canada.
 In my spare time, I enjoy reading, writing and travelling."

-Jenna will be working with The Learning Centre Literacy Association for her summer internship placement.
+Jenna worked with The Learning Centre Literacy Association for her summer internship placement.

 French Language and Literature & English, 3rd year